megemann/RMPT100Reviews/readme.md

 - Missing values are represented as null/NaN

 # Dataset Showcase
 This repository is a demonstration of a dataset project.
 The dataset itself is not available for download or use.
-If you have any questions or would like to discuss the project, please contact me at ajfairbanks2005@gmail.com.
+If you would like to view on kaggle, go to https://www.kaggle.com/datasets/austinfairbanks/ratemyprofessors-t100-universities-reviews/data